BjoernBiltzinger/pyspi/docs/md_docs/installation.md

 ## Additional Data Files

 There are a few large data files for the background model and the response that are not included in the Github repository.
 To get these data files run the following commands.
 Here the data folder is downloaded and is moved to a user defined path where this data folder should be stored on your local machine.
 Here you have to change the /path/to/internal/data to the path you want to use on your local computer.
+This only needs to be downloaded once and will not change afterwards.
 ```bash
 wget https://grb.mpe.mpg.de/pyspi_datafolder && unzip pyspi_datafolder
 mv data /path/to/internal/data && rm -f pyspi_datafolder